SPJ "2022 Excellence in Journalism Awards"

-Her articles have appeared in Hispanic Outlook, Baja Traveler, Uptown, OurCity San Diego, Los Angeles Times, San Diego Union-Tribune, Decor & Style, Kids' Wall Street News, Access Health News, and Hispanic, among others.
-Her books include: "The Book of Latina Women: 150 Vidas (Lives) of Passion, Strength and Success" and "Sonia Sotomayor: A Biography" for young readers.
+My articles have appeared in Hispanic Outlook, Baja Traveler, Access Health News, Uptown, OurCity San Diego, Los Angeles Times, San Diego Union-Tribune, Decor & Style, Kids' Wall Street News, and Hispanic, among other.
+My books include: "The Book of Latina Women: 150 Vidas (Lives) of Passion, Strength and Success" and "Sonia Sotomayor: A Biography" for young readers.